deonwaju/deonolarewaju-greenmedical/README.md

 It also has a covid statistics check area, emergency phone call, maps with direction to the hospital.

 [NOTE]
-The app is still under completion, I will stil like to finish the notifications, covid api call and also write some tests.
+The app is still under completion, I will still like to finish the notifications, covid api call and also write some tests.

 ## Getting Started